 The Achilles tendon is located above the back of the heel and it’s designed to support the weight of the body.
 The Achilles tendon is essential for the mobility function of the legs during walking, running, and jumping.
 Overusing the Achilles tendon, commonly seen in runners, will cause an injury of the tendon known as Achilles tendonitis.
 If this condition is left untreated, further complications will result in compensation of the body, resulting in more pain and even a ruptured tendon.

 Chiropractic adjustments are essential to maintain a healthy body.
 When there is a misalignment of the spine, the signals from the brain to the spinal cord and the rest of the nerves becomes blocked.
 A chiropractor will restore those functions naturally and without the need for surgery.

-The information herein on "5 Things Chiropractic Treats" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "5 Things Chiropractic Treats" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.